grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

       iterations: 10,
     };

-    **It is important to create a namespace called `loki` as our trust policy is set to allow the IAM role to be used by the `loki` service account in the `loki` namespace.
-This is configurable but make sure to update your service account.**
-    * "main" function for each VU iteration
-    */
     export default () => {
       // Push request with 10 streams and uncompressed logs between 800KB and 2MB
       var res = client.pushParameterized(10, 800 * KB, 2 * MB);